-FIS operates under strict parameters and standards and has accordingly been awarded the “Best for the World Funds” designation by B Lab (a non-profit organization which created the B Corporation certification) in both 2016 and 2017.
+FIS Ameris operates under the same parameters and standards of the financial world, and has been awarded Best for the World Fund by B Lab the years 2016 and 2017.